How to watch San Francisco Giants vs. Texas Rangers

-The San Francisco Giants welcome the Texas Rangers to Oracle Park tonight as they kick off a three-game series.
-A reminder at the top that this game is only available on Apple TV+, so plan accordingly.
+The San Francisco Giants play game two of three against the Texas Rangers this evening at Oracle Park.

-Getting the start for the Giants will be left-hander Scott Alexander, who enters tonight’s game with a 4.01 ERA, 3.29 FIP, with seven walks to 18 strikeouts in 33.2 innings pitched.
-His last appearance was starting Tuesday’s 7-5 loss against the Los Angeles Angels, in which he was unable to record an out, allowing three runs on three hits.
-This will be his sixth “start,” and he tends to go about an inning.
+Taking the mound for the Giants will be right-hander Alex Cobb, who enters tonight’s game with a 3.30 ERA, 3.75 FIP, with 30 walks to 107 strikeouts in 117.1 innings pitched.
+Cobb’s last start was in the Giants’ 8-6 loss to the Oakland Athletics last Sunday, in which he allowed five runs on seven hits, with a walk and three strikeouts in five and a third innings.

-He’ll be facing off against Rangers right-hander Jon Gray, who enters today’s game with a 3.72 ERA, 4.26 FIP, with 39 walks to 95 strikeouts in 113.2 innings pitched.
-His last start was in the Rangers’ 9-8 win over the Miami Marlins, in which he allowed five runs (three earned) on six hits with two walks and six strikeouts in five and a third innings.
+He’ll be facing off against Rangers left-hander Andrew Heaney, who enters today’s game with a 4.14 ERA, 4.77 FIP, with 45 walks to 118 strikes in 113 innings pitched.
+Heaney’s last start was in the Rangers’ 6-0 win over the Miami Marlins on Sunday, in which he allowed four hits, with two walks and four strikeouts in five and two thirds innings.

 Where: Oracle Park, San Francisco, California